Kateri Tekakwitha: Conversion and Kahnawake

 Father Cholonec wrote that Tekakwitha said:

-The Church considers that in 1679, with her decision on the Feast of the Annunciation, Tekakwitha's conversion was truly completed, and with regard to biographies of the early Jesuits, she is regarded as the "first Iroquois virgin".
-Although Tekakwitha is rather often regarded as a consecrated virgin, she could, owing to circumstances, never receive the Consecration of Virgins by a bishop.
+The Church considers that her 1679 decision on the Feast of the Annunciation completed Tekakwitha's conversion, and the Jesuits described her in early biographies as the "first Iroquois virgin".
+Although Tekakwitha is rather often regarded as a consecrated virgin, she could, owing to circumstances, never receive the consecration of virgins by a bishop.
 Nevertheless, the United States Association of Consecrated Virgins took Kateri Tekakwitha as its patroness.